-- To evaluate known or suspected inflammatory bowel disease, including Crohn’s disease
+- Evaluate known or suspected inflammatory bowel disease, including Crohn’s disease

-- To determine an etiology for occult gastrointestinal bleeding
+- Determine an etiology for occult gastrointestinal bleeding

-These procedures may also be indicated for occult gastrointestinal bleeding or to assess for focal small bowel pathology.
-The bowel wall is well appreciated with CTE and MRE so that tumors within the intestinal wall may be identified, including lesions that may not be visible within the bowel lumen with standard endoscopy or capsule endoscopy.
+These procedures may also be indicated for occult gastrointestinal bleeding or to assess for focal small bowel pathology, or identify tumors within the intestinal wall or lesions not visible with standard endoscopy or capsule endoscopy within the bowel lumen.